olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 We got started with the talks, which we had three 10 minute (ish) talks, followed by a half hour (ish) break.
 It was a nice format that we could chat and break in between the talks not only to get a mental break but also discuss the concepts presented by the previous talks in the context of neuroscience.
 Here's all the talks:

-1. Adam Packer (UCL)
+1. Adam Packer (UCL): All optical recording and manipulation of individual neurons
-2. Eiman Azim (Columbia): Using optogenetics to understand interneurons
+2. Eiman Azim (Columbia): Quantitative behavior and mouse genetics for probing motor circuit function
 3. Randal Burns (Johns Hopkins): Open Connectome project using CATMAID [[github repo](https://github.com/openconnectome/ocpcatmaid)]
 4. Paco Nathan (Databricks): Spark for big data
-5. Eliza Chang (The Data Incubator):
+5. Eliza Chang (The Data Incubator): PhD to Data Scientist
 6. Michael Dewar (NYT): Real-time analytics on streaming data [[github repo for presentation](https://github.com/mikedewar/codeneuro_streamtools)] | [[github repo for `streamtools` package](https://github.com/nytlabs/streamtools)]
 7. Hilary Parker (Etsy): Data science at Etsy (+cute statistical plushies!)
 8. Brendan Lake (NYU): Teaching computers to scribble characters like humans
 9. Olga Botvinnik, me!
 (UCSD): `flotilla`: An open-source Python package for iterative machine learning analyses [[slides](http://nbviewer.ipython.org/format/slides/gist/olgabot/2ee1087d74df46c842df#/)]

+As you can imagine from the caliber of all the other talks, I was super nervous for mine! because I'm not doing things at exabyte scale, I'm not doing streaming data, and I'm not even doing neuroscience!
+I'm just analyzing static datasets with the usual machine learning algorithms.
+But as Jeremy pointed out, we need better tools for analyzing the existing non-big data datasets that we have, plus I got great questions and feedback from the talk which was great.

 My top three favorite talks were: